 The church was built around 1355 on the site of an older wooden temple.
 It was founded by king Casimir the Great.
 The popular but untrue theory is that the king raised the temple as a redress for the death of the canon Marcin Baryczka drowned in the Vistula River on the royal order for too boldly appealing the monarch in relation with his dissolute lifestyle.

-The church is an orientated building, built in gothic style, originally two-nave and hall type on a rectangular plan with a polygonal ended chancel.
-From the north, a gothic sacristy with a rib vault was attached to it.
-The church was built of brick, which makes it exceptional among the remaining Szydłów monuments.
+The church is an orientated building, built in Gothic style, originally two-aisle and hall type on a rectangular plan with a polygonal ended chancel.
+From the north, a Gothic sacristy with a cross-rib vault was attached to it.
+The church was built of bricks, which makes it exceptional among the remaining Szydłów monuments.
 Stone was used to make bases, cornices and window frames.
-On the western side there is a richly profiled, pointed portal from the 14th century.
-A similar ogival gothic portal is located on the south side.
+On the western side there is a richly moulded, pointed portal from the 14th century.
+A similar ogival Gothic portal is located on the south side.
 The whole structure is reinforced by numerous buttresses, between which there are ogival windows, in the sacristy crowned with trefoils.
 Near the church is the belfry adjacent to the town walls.

 Website szydlow.kielce.opoka.org.pl, Historia Parafii.